 Get flags config

-The GET/config endpoint allows you to retrieve all active flag's configurations at once, making it possible to then evaluate an extremely high number of flags locally without doing any API calls.
+The GET/config endpoint allows you to retrieve all flag's configurations at once, making it possible to then evaluate an extremely high number of flags locally without doing any API calls.

 Getting the configuration